paoonline/my-product/README.md

-Please run with these command
+Please run with these command first

    cd to /apps root dir first  then -> yarn install